Heritage around Hillston

 The town borders Hillston State Forest and is 70 km from the World Heritage-listed Willandra Lakes region.

 Water from a large artesian basin irrigates many food crops in Hillston, including oranges, cherries, mangoes and olives.
 Be sure to stop in as you drive past some of these fruit farms to buy some tasty local produce.
-To the east of Hillston is Billabourie Riverside Tourist Park, ideal for a short break.
 Get back to nature by camping, bushwalking and fishing.

 To find out more about Hillston, stop by the Visitor Information Centre, which is also home to the Red Dust and Paddy Melons Community Gallery.